adap/flower/examples/whisper-federated-finetuning/README.md

 -- requirements.txt  <- Example dependencies
 ```

 This example can be run in different ways, please refer to the corresponding section for further instructions.
 This example was tested with `PyTorch 2.1.0` for all the different ways of running this example except when running on the Raspberry Pi, which seemed to only work with `PyTorch 1.13.1`.
-Please not the requirement files do not specify a version of PyTorch, therefore you need pick on that works for you and your system.
+Please not the requirement files do not specify a version of PyTorch, therefore you need to choose one that works for you and your system.

 ## Centralized Training